Human Anatomy Lesson 22

 The humerus is the primary bone of the arm, but muscles originating in the arm also insert onto the radius and ulna.

 - Humerus: there is a line on the posterior aspect of the humerus that runs in a superomedial to inferolateral direction, that is the attachment area of the lateral head of the triceps brachii muscle.
 The inferior-most extent of this line is continuous with the deltoid tuberosity approximately halfway down the lateral side of the humerus.
 The radial groove, which marks the course of the radial nerve and profunda brachii artery, lies just medial and parallel to the line of attachment for the triceps brachii.
 The attachment site of the coracobrachialis muscle is approximately halfway down the humerus on its medial border.
 Distally, the lateral supracondylar ridge and medial supracondylar ridge are flattened areas of bone that mark attachment sites for intermuscular septa that separate anterior and posterior compartment muscles.
 The condyle at the distal end of the humerus is made up of the capitulum, which articulates with the radius, and the trochlea, which articulates with the ulna.
 The capitulum looks like a ball or pestle, and it articulates with the mortar-looking head of the radius (does anybody know what a mortar and pestle look like anymore?).
 The trochlea looks like a spool, and it fits tightly into the trochlear notch of the ulna, which looks like a bird's beak.
 Two epicondyles are positioned laterally and slightly superiorly to either side of the condyle.
-Muscles in the anterior compartment of the forearm attach to the medial epicondyle, whereas muscles in the posterior compartment of the forearm attach to the lateral epicondyle.
+Muscles in the anterior compartment of the forearm originate from the medial epicondyle, whereas muscles in the posterior compartment of the forearm originate from the lateral epicondyle.
 On the posterior surface of the humerus, the olecranon fossa marks the area where the olecranon process of the ulna locks into the elbow joint during maximum extension of the forearm relative to the arm.

 - Radius: as promised, the head of the radius is about the size of a nickel and disc-shaped, with a shallow depression in the center sort of like the mortar of a mortar-and-pestle.
 The radial tuberosity is a thickening on the medial and anterior surface of the radius that marks the point of attachment for the biceps brachii muscle.
 The neck is between the head and radial tuberosity.
 We will discuss the distal end of the radius in the next lesson when we go over the forearm, wrist, and hand.